Brand

 Pharmacology

-It is widely distributed in extracellular fluid and does not penetrate ocular tissue, nor readily cross the blood-brain barrier.
-The drug tends to accumulate in the kidneys and the inner ear, explaining the reason for nephro and ototoxicity.
+It is widely distributed in extracellular fluid and does not penetrate ocular tissue, nor readily crosses the blood-brain barrier.
+The drug tends to accumulate in the kidneys, and the inner ear, explaining the reason for nephro and ototoxicity.

-Aminoglycosides are able to cross placental barrier and may cause nerve or nephrotoxic effects to the fetus.
+Aminoglycosides are able to cross the placental barrier, and may cause nerve or nephrotoxic effects to the fetus.
 It is not recommended that these drugs be used in pregnant rats.

 Gentamicin, as with other aminoglycosides, should be used with caution in existing renal conditions or neuromuscular disease.
 The drug is not intended for long term use.